Hong Joon-pyo: Independent politician (2020–2021)

-Return to People Power Party, second presidential bid (2021–present)
+2022 South Korean presidential election

-On 24 June 2021, Hong rejoined the People Power Party (which had formerly been called the United Future Party until 2 September 2020), and signaled a presidential bid in the upcoming 2022 South Korean presidential election.
+On 24 June 2021, Hong rejoined the People Power Party (which had formerly been called the United Future Party until 2 September 2020) and signaled a presidential bid in the upcoming 2022 South Korean presidential election.

 On 29 June 2021, Hong Joon-pyo officially entered the 2022 presidential election.
 He placed 2nd in the final round of the primaries behind the winner Yoon Seok-yeol, winning 41.5 percent of the votes.
 On 26 April 2022, Hong resigned from the National Assembly after he was chosen as the People Power's nominee for the mayor of Daegu.
-He would go on to win the election for mayor of Daegu and begin his term on 1 July 2022.
+He went on to win the election for mayor of Daegu and begin his term on 1 July 2022.

+Following the 2024 South Korean martial law crisis in December, Hong did not explicitly state his support for any side, but said he understood the "loyalty" of President Yoon Suk Yeol while describing his actions as reckless and "making a scene".
+Later that month, Hong said that he would run for president in the event of an early presidential election.
+In February 2025, Hong said that he would step down as mayor in the event that the impeachment of Yoon Suk Yeol was upheld.

+2025 South Korean presidential election

+A day after the removal of Yoon Suk Yeol from office by the Constitutional Court of Korea, Hong expressed his interest in a presidential bid, saying in a statement on Facebook: "I have been thoroughly preparing for this election, considering it the final mission of my 30-year political career.
+Starting next week, I will proceed step by step with the necessary procedures."
+Shortly before officially announcing his campaign for the 2025 South Korean presidential election, Hong stepped down as Daegu mayor.
+He officially declared his candidacy on 14 April.
+Although he advanced from the first round, he ultimately failed to make it to the runoff in the primaries held by the People Power Party.
+After his loss, Hong announced that he would retire from politics and leave the People Power party.
+Hong stated: "I am very thankful that I can graduate from my political life today honorably and cleanly thanks to the care shown to me by party members and the public over the last 30 years."

 Political positions

+Hong is famous for his right-wing populism, advocating for social conservatism and hawkish approaches to diplomatic issues.

 Corporate corruption

 Hong holds economically conservative views.
-He supports Korean conglomerates, also known as chaebols and wants to reduce the power of labor unions.
+He supports Korean conglomerates, also known as chaebols and wants to reduce the power of trade unions.
 When asked how he would respond to growing concerns around corrupt practices amongst chaebols, such as those that brought down former President Park Geun-hye's administration, he stated that he would reduce corruption by putting it through a "washing machine".